MirruK/t_racer/README.md

 The text you will be tasked with typing out is found under the "texts" directory.

-Support for providing your own text files via a command-line argument is planned for a future version.
+You can provide your own text files as a command-line argument, eg. `./game "texts/my_own_text.txt"`